 If your fears are about making a fool of yourself and being judged negatively, remind yourself of your positive qualities, and of the times in the past when you have coped with similar situations, got on well with people, or have received positive comments from others.
 You may well be much more critical of your own imagined failings than those of others.
 Similarly, others are likely to be unaware of, or uninterested in your failings.

-If your phobias are making you uncomfortable, and you cannot help but avoid seemingly normal situations or events simply because you are terrified of what may happen to you, or if you cannot apply rational thought to what you know intellectually to be an irrational feeling then you may need help.
+Say your phobias are making you uncomfortable, and you cannot help but avoid seemingly normal situations or events simply because you are terrified of what may happen to you, or if you cannot apply rational thought to what you know intellectually to be an irrational feeling then you may need help.